 Do you need reservations for temples in Kyoto?

-Most temples and shrines do not require reservations.
-You usually just show up and pay the entrance fee.
-Exceptions include special experiences like tea ceremonies or seasonal night illuminations, which should be booked ahead.
+Most temples and shrines don’t require reservations.
+You show up, pay the entrance fee, and go.
+Exceptions are seasonal night illuminations and special experiences like tea ceremonies, which should be booked well in advance, especially during cherry blossom and fall foliage seasons.

-Is Fushimi Inari Taisha worth it, and when should you go?
+Is Fushimi Inari worth it and when should you go?

 Can you do Osaka as a day trip from Kyoto?

-Yes.
-Osaka is about 35 minutes by train, making it an easy day trip.
-That said, I learned that Osaka really shines at night.
-If you only do a day trip, expect to miss some of the neon and nightlife energy.
+Yes, easily.
+Osaka is about 35 minutes by train and makes a great day trip.
+That said, Osaka really shines at night.
+If you only have one day there, you’ll miss some of the neon and nightlife energy.
+If you can swing an overnight, do it.

 Is Kyoto expensive compared to Tokyo?

-Kyoto can be slightly cheaper for food and lodging, especially outside peak seasons.
-Temple entry fees are usually modest.
-Food ranges from affordable street eats to high-end kaiseki, so costs depend on how you plan your days.
+Kyoto can be slightly more affordable for food and lodging, especially outside peak seasons.
+Temple entrance fees are usually modest (most run 500 to 1,000 yen).
+Food ranges from cheap street eats to high-end kaiseki, so your actual costs depend entirely on how you plan your days.

 What should you wear when visiting temples and shrines?

-Comfortable walking shoes are essential.
-Dress modestly when visiting temples, covering shoulders and avoiding very short skirts.
-Layers help in fall and winter since mornings and evenings can be chilly while afternoons warm up.
+Comfortable walking shoes are non-negotiable.
+Dress modestly: cover shoulders, avoid very short skirts.
+Layers are essential in fall and winter since mornings can get really cold while afternoons warm up.
+I wore a lot of the same thing I’d wear hiking.

 Do you need cash in Kyoto?

 Yes.
-While cards are more accepted than they used to be, many temples, small restaurants, markets, and bars are cash-only.
-I always carried cash and used ATMs at convenience stores when needed.
+Cards are more accepted than they used to be, but many temples, small restaurants, markets, and bars are still cash-only.
+Always carry yen and use ATMs at convenience stores (7-Eleven and Lawson are the most reliable) when you need a refill.

 Kyoto isn’t about checking boxes.
 It’s about rhythm.

 Some days were temple-heavy.
 Some were food-forward.
 Some were just wandering streets until something pulled us in.
-That balance is what made this Kyoto travel itinerary work.
+That balance is what made this trip work, and I think it’s what will make yours work too.

-If you’re planning your first time in Kyoto, let this be your reminder: you don’t need to see everything.
+If you’re planning your first visit to Kyoto, let this be your reminder: you don’t need to see everything.
 You just need enough time to notice where you are.
+Five days gave us that, and I’d do it the same way again.